Director, Governance and Legal Services

 An interim suspension may be imposed upon a student in circumstances where the alleged misconduct of the student raises a concern that there are serious risks associated with the student's continuing presence at a University site or the student's continuing use of the University's information technology resources.

-The Vice-President (Administration) and Registrar may impose an interim suspension on a student, but only if the Vice-President (Administration) and Registrar believes that this is reasonably necessary to avert a serious and imminent risk of any of the following:
+The Vice-President (Administration) and University Registrar may impose an interim suspension on a student, but only if the Vice-President (Administration) and University Registrar believes that this is reasonably necessary to avert a serious and imminent risk of any of the following:

 (a) physical or psychological harm to a person